- Grafana

 : Password of SQL backend.--sql-database

-: Database of SQL backend.--backend
+: Database of SQL backend.

-: Set to sqlite
+: Set tosqlite

 .--sql-endpoint